A collection of additional projects I have worked on across the globe.

 Client: International Rescue Committee | Year: 2018

-The International Rescue Committee’s Airbel Center launched Project Match, an initiative that aims to generate at-scale employment opportunities for Jordanians and Syrian refugees, in Jordan.
+The International Rescue Committee’s Airbel Impact Lab launched Project Match, an initiative that aims to generate at-scale employment opportunities for Jordanians and Syrian refugees, in Jordan.
 Project Match houses a series of data-driven, experimental interventions that seek to algorithmically match job seekers and firms.
-As a design consultant, I worked to create data collection tools, as well as oversee and synthesize design research to identify pain points in the job search process for job-seekers, and in the recruitment process for employers, around which Project Match’s approach and comparative advantage were built.
-Additionally, I designed and prototyped a variety of behavioral nudges and interventions, including social proof testimonials, as well as tools and guides for job search planning, interview preparation, and understanding on-the-job expectations, that were included as part of the different interventions to be tested through a randomized controlled trial (RCT).
+As a design consultant, I worked to create data collection tools, as well as oversee and synthesize design research to identify pain points in the job search process for job-seekers (including a set of user journeys and profiles), and in the recruitment process for employers, around which Project Match’s approach and comparative advantage were built.
+Additionally, I designed and prototyped a variety of behavioral interventions, including social proof testimonials, as well as tools and guides for job search planning, interview preparation, and understanding on-the-job expectations, that were included as part of the different interventions to be tested through a randomized controlled trial (RCT).

 EasyPack: Redesigning the Humanitarian Data Toolkit